Oral Fixation Overeating

 To tackle change you need to learn about what actually is in your subconscious, what are your patterns, behaviours, and attitudes and we’ve got the tools and tips to help you!

-• Evaluate the present reward and punishment mechanic of your eating.
+- Evaluate the present reward and punishment mechanic of your eating.
 Try this for a week, every single time you overeat, stop and ask questions.
 What feelings or thoughts came before or after your overeating?
 What do you expect to feel?
 Is what you are experiencing based on the past or you don’t know?
 Compare it to the past.
 This will help heighten your awareness of certain processes or behaviours that drive your overeating habits and deal with them head-on.
+This is the first step in learning how to stop oral fixation in adults

 Conscious Practice for Your Subconscious